Graduate Admission Policies

 Emerson Community Standards

-Emerson’s Community Standards are upheld at all Admission related events and communications.
+Emerson’s Community Standards are upheld at all Admission-related events and in communications.

 All applicants are considered for scholarship funding automatically upon applying.
 No separate scholarship application is required.
 If you are awarded a scholarship, you will be notified at the same time of admission.
 For more information visit our Financial Aid page.